sodabubblewine/sodabubblewine.github.io/README.md

 ## \#2026-0808-1459

-It occurs to me that the word problem for recombic predicate functors (or permutation problems with two stacks) is the core of the undecidability of predicate logic.
+It occurs to me that the word problem for recombic predicate functors is the core of the undecidability of predicate logic.

 ## \#2026-0808-1450